 Calcium

-One of the signs of a calcium deficiency is that the new growth of the plant appears distorted or are oddly shaped, along with curled and browning leaves.
-Calcium deficiency also causes blossom-end rot.
-To remedy the situation you need to supplement the soil with calcium and gypsum.
+One of the signs of a calcium deficiency is the new growth of the plant appears distorted or oddly shaped, and can have curled and browning leaves.

 Nitrogen

-Nitrogen helps the plant green up and gives is a lot of leafy plant growth and helps form stems.
 It also helps make proteins and amino acids (which includes enzymes) as well as other important biological molecules.

 Magnesium